A Complete Breed Guide for the Ragdoll Cat

 Polycystic kidney disease

 What is the best food for a Ragdoll?
 As this fluffy breed is best suited to a less-active indoor lifestyle, it's best to feed a 'light' or 'indoor' formula to prevent them from any unwanted weight gain.
-These guys will also benefit from a formula containing some extra skin support, to keep their coat glossy and silky.
+These guys will also benefit from a formula cat food with extra skin support, to keep their coat glossy and silky.

 Feeding regular wet food meals along with dry kibble is a simple way to increase your Ragdoll's water intake to ensure adequate hydration and help support urinary tract health.

-This Australian made formula contains nutrients to support the skin, including beneficial ocean fish, while being lower in calories to help prevent weight gain.
+This Australian made formula contains nutrients to support the skin, while being lower in calories to help prevent weight gain.

 This premium dry food is made specifically for Ragdoll cats.
 It contains EPA, DHA and borage oil to help maintain healthy skin and a shiny coat and is also enriched with taurine and omega 3 fatty acids to support healthy heart function.